panunu/from-php-to-scala/README.md

 ## Null checks

-If a comment is the only mechanism to indicate possible null values you have an extra mental load to carry with you: remember to check for nulls.
+If commenting is the only mechanism to indicate possible null values you have an extra mental load to carry with you: remember to check for nulls.
 And docblocks tend to (accidentally) lie.

 ```php
 /**